 6. Pre-heat oven to 350 degrees.
 Line baking sheet with parchment paper and set aside.

 Using a 1 inch scoop, scoop 12 cookies onto each parchment lined baking sheet.
-Transfer sheets into oven and bake for 10-12 minutes until the cookies just slightly turn a golden brown color on the edges but are still soft and chewy in the middle.
+Transfer sheets into oven and bake for 7-8 minutes until the cookies just slightly turn a golden brown color on the edges but are still slightly mushy in the middle.
 Slide rack out of oven and lift 2 inches off of the rack and drop down.
 Place back in oven for 2 mintues and repeat.
 Bake cookies for another minute or two and place on stove for cooling.
 Allow to cool for 10+ minutes.